Heidi Swedberg: Early life

-Swedberg was born in Honolulu, Hawaii and raised in New Mexico.
-She attended Sandia High School in Albuquerque from 1980 to 1984.
+Swedberg was born in Honolulu, Hawaii, and grew up in Albuquerque, New Mexico, graduating from Sandia High School in 1984.

 Career

 Acting

 After graduation, Swedberg moved to Kentucky, where she spent a year at the Actors Theatre of Louisville.
 Her first film role was in Norman Jewison's In Country (1989).
-She then appeared in Welcome Home, Roxy Carmichael and Kindergarten Cop (both 1990); and in Too Much Sun, and the Jim Abrahams comedy spoof Hot Shots! (both 1991).
+She then appeared in Welcome Home, Roxy Carmichael and Kindergarten Cop (both 1990) and in Too Much Sun and the Jim Abrahams comedy spoof Hot Shots! (both 1991).

-She also had guest roles in a number of television series, including Matlock, Thirtysomething, Quantum Leap, Brooklyn Bridge, Northern Exposure, Sisters, Roc and Touched by an Angel.

 She then took on the role of Susan Ross in the long-running TV comedy Seinfeld (11 episodes in season four, 16 episodes in season seven, and in a flashback in season nine's 'backward' episode).

-Swedberg was not in Seinfelds fifth season (1994) but starred regularly in other television shows, including Empty Nest, Murder, She Wrote, Star Trek: Deep Space Nine, and Grace Under Fire.
-She also made a guest appearance in Wizards of Waverly Place as Jennifer Majorheely.
+She acted in many other television shows both before and after her appearances on Seinfeld.

 Music

+Swedberg's last acting credit was in 2010, after which she shifted her career toward music and education.
+She taught music at Saint Brendan Elementary School in the Los Angeles Hancock Park neighborhood.
 While living in Hawaii, Swedberg grew up playing the ukulele.
 In 1992, when playing a singer/songwriter for a television pilot, she began playing the instrument again.
 She plays it and sings in her band, Heidi Swedberg and The Sukey Jump Band, with whom she has released the albums PLAY!
 (2009) and My Cup of Tea (2013).

-Swedberg appears at ukulele festivals and nightclubs with her other band, The Smoking Jackets, with multi-instrumentalists Daniel Ward, Craig McClelland and John Bartlit.
+Swedberg appears at ukulele festivals and nightclubs with her other band, the Smoking Jackets, with multi-instrumentalists Daniel Ward, Craig McClelland and John Bartlit.

 Personal life

 Swedberg was married to Philip Holahan from 1994 until their divorce in 2019.
-They have two daughters.
+Together they have two daughters.